 Coconut Shrimp with Sweet Chili Dipping Sauce

-- 1 lb 21/25 shrimp, peeled, deveined, tail still intact
+- 1 lb 21/25 shrimp peeled, deveined, tail still intact

-- salt and pepper
+- black pepper

 - 1 cup flour

-- 2 eggs, whisked
+- 2 large eggs whisked

 - 1 cup shredded unsweetened coconut